sobri909/LocoKit/README.md

 Location and activity recording framework for iOS.

-## Location Smoothing Examples
+## Examples

-### 200 Metre Walk Between Buildings
+#### 200 Metre Walk Between Buildings

-This example shows location data smoothing, as well as stationary / moving detection for a short outdoor walk between nearby buildings.
-For the indoor segments, peak attainable location accuracy ranged from 30 to 65 metres.
-Accuracy peaked at 5 metres accuracy during the outdoor segment.

-The orange segments are locations that ArcKit determined to be stationary, while the blue segments indicate moving.
+A short outdoor walk between nearby buildings.
+The orange segments are locations that ArcKit determined to be stationary.
+The blue segments indicate moving.

 Note that locations inside buildings are more likely to classified as stationary.
-This has the benefit of allowing location data to be more easily clustered into "visits".
+This allows location data to be more easily clustered into "visits".

 | Raw (red) + Smoothed (blue) | Smoothed (blue) + Visits (orange) | Smoothed (blue) + Visits (orange) |
 | --------------------------- | --------------------------------- | --------------------------------- |